DaleOrders/AWS-Study-Notes/README.md

 - New applications with unpredictable workloads.
 - Great for variable workloads such as sales cycles.
 It can scale in and out based on demand
 - Good for development and test databases, can scale back when not needed.
+When not in use, you only pay for storage.
 - Great for multi-tenant applications.
   - Billing a user a set dollar amount per month per license.
   - If your incoming load is directly tied to more revenue this makes sense.